How To Clear Land by Hand

 You might be able to sell your unwanted timber.

 Or you can turn them into nothing but chips (hence the name).
 Rent a wood chipper and go nuts, but be safe!

 Fortunately, Nothing But Chips can help with our fallen tree removal service.

 I hope after you’ve read this, you are confident that you know how to clear land by hand.
-If, on the other hand, you realize that your job is better left to someone who’s been doing it for many years and has specialized equipment, give Nothing But Chips a call.
+If, on the other hand, you realize that your job is better left to someone who’s been doing it for many years and has specialized equipment, give Nothing But Chips a call about our property clearing services.
 You can get a free estimate for your tree and land clearing job in the Nashville area.